bumble-bee-chuna/bumble-bee-chuna.github.io/about.md

 	<dd>
 		<p>We are based on the land of the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, and Molalla people referred to as Multnomah County, OR.</p>

-		<p><b><u>About 75% of our team experiences nonconsensus reality.
-In medical terms, this might be described as "psychosis," though that term is less favored in the broader community and within the mad liberation space.</u></b></p>

-		<p>We are a team of community workers, primarily composed of peer support specialists and subject matter experts.</p>

-		<p>Our on-the-ground team includes four peers.
-Among them, 75% identify as queer, 75% as trans, nonbinary, or Two-Spirit (2S), 75% as disabled, and 50% as Black, Indigenous, or People of Color (BIPOC).
-All members of this team use they and/or she pronouns.</p>

-		<p>Our advisory team includes four subject matter experts.
-Of these advisors, 75% identify as trans, nonbinary, or Two-Spirit (2S), 75% are BIPOC, 75% use neopronouns, 25% use she/her pronouns, and 100% identify as disabled.</p>

 	</dd>

 	<dt>Background</dt>